-CO 770 Clinical Practicum in Counseling 3
+CO 770 Clinical Practicum in Counseling (3 Credit Hours)

-This course provides orientation and experience in community institutions (prison, hospital, mental health clinic and counseling center, etc.) under the supervision of an approved supervisor.
-Students are provided orientation and supervision related to counseling skills, clinical expectations, professional code of ethics, legal and accepted standards and other related practices.
+This course provides orientation to clinical mental health counseling and supervised practicum experience in community institutions prison, hospital, mental health clinic and counseling center, Christian counseling ministries in churches, etc. Students attend weekly classes while visiting sites to shadow and learn from licensed practitioners.
+The course emphasizes ethical clinical practice and clinical supervision.
+Students are required to demonstrate basic counseling skills, professional code of ethics, legal and accepted standards and other related practices.
 The student is required to complete 100 clock hours in counseling and related activity of which a minimum of 40 are to be with direct client contact.
 Students are required to undergo individual and group supervision weekly.
+Prerequisites: CO 751, CO 700, CO 701, CO 702, CO 731, CO 732, CO 733 & CO 774